h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 Boom now you have the Desktop at hand, just one SHORT command away.
 `start-de` and voilà.

+Couple of other things to customize:
+`/etc/profile.d` Any script in here that is executable will run automatically at login.

+Understand the core file system:
+The `~` means home directory (if you are root it will be empty, that's normal) You can cd `/` then `ls` to start seeing all the system files.

+If you are a user (provided you created one) then you will see Desktop, Documents, etc

 ---

 Cool set up for qemu: